 1. Having someone to talk to

 Some young people find that it helps to have a designated member of staff that they can talk to.
 It might be that you have regular times to meet up with them during the school day, or your school might agree to give you permission to go and find them as and when you need to.
-It can be a really valuable thing to have someone who just knows what’s going on, is there to listen unconditionally and who doesn’t need to ask you to retell your story over and over again.
+It can be a really helpful thing to have someone who just knows what’s going on, is there to listen unconditionally and who doesn’t need to ask you to retell your story over and over again.

-For other young people, they might prefer to have quite a clear separation between their home life and school life.
+Or you might prefer to have quite a clear separation between their home life and school life.
 School might be a place that you go to ‘forget’ about what is going on at home and have a chance to feel ‘normal’ when other things in life might feel like they are constantly changing or out of your control.

 2. Speaking to your school before you go back